-Since the stock market crash in March caused by coronavirus, Tesla's share price has had significant positive movement.
+Since the stock market crash that started in February 2020, Tesla's share price has had significant positive movement.

 |Dividend yield||N/A (0%)|